shyleshshy/Android-mvvm-retrofit-rxjava/README.md

 ->gson

-# Required APIs can be found in below repositry.
+# Required APIs can be found in the below repositry.

 https://github.com/shyleshshy/sampleProject